Download PDF of the FDC by-laws.

-We, the duly elected members of the Framingham Democratic Town Committee
+We, the duly elected members of the Framingham Democratic Committee, as organized

 ARTICLE 1: PURPOSE

-voters, through a program of education and information, to join the Democratic Party
+through a program of education and information, to join the Democratic Party’s political

-political activities, the aim of which is to strengthen and further the cause of sound
+activities, the aim of which is to strengthen and further the cause of sound government.

-The Committee shall support only registered Democratic candidates seeking elected
+The Committee may support and endorse enrolled Democratic candidates for elected

 ARTICLE 2: MEMBERSHIP